South Florida Winter Guard Association was established in 1980 by

 opportunities with judges, and post-performance critique with judges.

 To ensure the quality and consistency of judging and scoring, the

-assign the highest caliber of certified judges throughout the country,
+process, and to recruit the highest caliber judges throughout the

 is 100% self-funded, and receives no funding from state, county, or